About the Plan

-The adopted Storm and Surface Water Plan is organized in three parts, describing the What, Why, and How of the Plan.
-View the entire plan or scroll down for a particular chapter.
+The Storm and Surface Water Plan is organized in three parts, describing the What, Why, and How of the Plan.
+Learn more about each section below or you can view the entire plan.

 The first four chapters describe the Plan, the natural and historical context for planning, the Utility’s responsibilities, and the natural and built infrastructure for managing storm and surface water.